cpfaff/rbefdata_paper/paper/rbefdata.md

-After the setup of the `rbefdata` package we can start right away using data from the proposal.
-A (proposal) download function is used for that which draws all associated datasets of the proposal into the R environment in one single step (see blow).
-The functin reuires the ID of the proposal that can be found in the URL of the proposal on the BEFdata portal (see blow).
+After the setup of `rbefdata`  one can start right away using data from the proposal.
+The proposal download function is used for that which draws all associated datasets of a proposal into the R environment in one single step (see blow).
+The function requires the ID of the proposal which can be found in the end of the URL of the proposal in the BEFdata portal (see blow).

 ```
 # the id is 90